hantsy/spring-puzzles/docs/hibernate-reactive.md

 In the above the codes:

 * The `vertx-pg-client` is the Postgres reactive driver which is required by Hibernate Reactive.
-* The `hibernate-reactive-core` is the core of Hibernate Reactive.
+* The `hibernate-reactive-core` is the core dependency of Hibernate Reactive.
 *  Similar to the general Hibernate/JPA support, `hibernate-jpamodelgen` is used to generate entity metadata classes from the `@Entity` classes.

 Add a *persistence.xml* to *src/main/resources/META-INF* folder.